Mastering Entity Codes in Medical Billing

 Conclusion

-How efficient is your coding and billing operation?
-And how do you measure its success, and when was the last time you conducted a medical coding audit?
+How efficient are your coding and billing operations?
+How do you measure its success, and when did you last conduct a medical coding audit?